 This was a prospective, multi-centre study from MIUs, EDs and a burns centre as well in three geographical areas in the UK.
 Evidence based tools were developed to standardise the collection the relevant data.

-Attending children were often from a wide catchment areas, due to time constraints, research nurses contacted just the HVs for those children who lived within the local catchment area of each emergency care setting.
+Attending children were often from wide catchment areas, due to time constraints, research nurses contacted just the HVs for those children who lived within the local catchment area of each emergency care setting.
 The convenience sample of HV’s may have biased the findings by excluding more serious burns (i.e. those cases who had to travel from outside the catchment area for specialist care), geographically transient families (e.g. recent migrants or travellers) or children who were subsequently relocated as a result of maltreatment issues.
 Whilst these data reflect the associated risk factors for children with burns we did not include a comparative group of children attending healthcare settings for other conditions to provide a base rate of risk factors in the general population.

 Conclusion